 Is our use of Stop and Search in Fareham proportionate?

-We are working hard to understand this better and listening to people’s views.
 We know that some families who have lost loved ones to violence and drug related harm advocate police searches but we also know many people have concerns about whether policing powers are used fairly.
 As a force we know that it helps us to keep people safe and spend considerable time scrutinising how it is used.
 But, we also recognise that our view alone is not enough.

 We need views from others so we are doing far more engagement than we did previously.
 Scrutiny involving our Independent Advisory Groups (made up of members of the public) is therefore part of our approach, and we would encourage people all of our communities to get involved in these groups.
 We also want to hear more views on Stop and Search.
 Follow us on Facebook if you’d like to take part in discussions about policing in your local area.